 We couldn't locate a specific drop-height for this Nike shoe but the Air Max heel is fairly built-up, which points to a standard or higher than average heel to toe drop.
 Reviewers didn't have any negative things to say about the drop height, though, so suffice to say, it works well for the intended use.

 - Synthetic upper construction

-The Nike Air Max Zero Essential is an okay option for both exercising and regular daily wear
+The Nike Air Max Zero Essential is an okay option for both exercising and regular daily wear for standing all day

 .
 This sneaker provides lightweight comfort and support.
 With an array of color options, you’ll find a shoe that fits your color preference, price point, or hopefully - both.
 The Zero has a slip-on design, yet the fit is still snug so you’ll remain supported and comfortable while wearing it.
 The Air Max Zero Essential provides durability, airy comfort, and reliable support, all while delivering a simple style.
 Nike Air Max collectors will love all their color options, but so will folks who simply love to wear sneakers all the time - and want to match!